4GeeksAcademy/Templates-Boilerplates/docs/start-flask.md

 ## Installing on Ubuntu, Mac and Windows

-⚠️ Make sure you have `python 3.6+` and `MySQL` installed on your computer and MySQL is running, then run the following commands:
+⚠️ Make sure you have `python 3.6+`, `pipenv` and `Postgres` installed on your computer and Postgres is running, then run the following commands:

 ```bash
 $ pipenv install #(to install pip packages)